Do you make enough money to live in Ohio?

 Chances are you probably do.
 The overall cost of living in Ohio is less than the national average.
 Some areas are more expensive, but the state scores 91 on the cost-of-living index where 100 is the national average.

 Your particular cost of living varies depending on your lifestyle and needs.
-For example, if you are looking for a place to retire, you’ll want to pay particular attention to an area’s healthcare costs.
-A young single person may not be as concerned with healthcare but will pay closer attention to average restaurant or bar prices.
+For example, if you're looking for a place to retire, you’ll want to pay attention to an area’s healthcare costs.
+A young single person may pay closer attention to average restaurant or bar prices.

-There are some costs that affect everyone.
-Those have to do with housing.
-Everyone needs a place to live.
+But there are some costs that affect everyone: Housing costs.
+After all, everyone needs a place to live.

 Let’s look at some average housing-related costs to get an idea of what to expect in Ohio.